 Flores (3 nights)

-After Lanquin, it’s time for Flores.
-Your starting-point for the mysterious Maya ruins, such as Tikal and Yaxhá, located deep in the jungle.
-Without a doubt, a highlight during your one week in Guatemala itinerary.
+After Lanquin, it is time for Flores.
+Your starting point for the mysterious Maya ruins, such as Tikal and Yaxhá, located deep in the jungle.
+Without a doubt, a highlight during your Guatemala itinerary 3 weeks.
 I recommend that you travel straight to Tikal this evening, and spend the night in one of the three hotels, located inside the national park.
 This way you are able to wake up very early the next day and see the sunrise from temple number 4.
 After your visit, travel to the town of Flores and spend the night there.

 Hotel tips for Tikal national park